bigeasy/stencil/diary/design.markdown

 that these programs take a normal form, it gets wrapped during development, and you use browserfy or AMD's pre-processor to wrap the module for production.

+Actually, I'm tending toward the notion of each bit of your program being a small file, which ought to be okay with Noders.
+It ends up being like the CGI of old.
+This eschews all that REST nausea, how many verbs can dance on the head of a pin?
+It's a way to go.
+It lends credibility to the Stencils to come up with an analogous way to respond to another URL.

 ## Stencil Context and Variable Names

 Currently sorting out the details of context.
 I've got a pattern for working